A 10-Step Guide to Seamless Accounting System Migration

 6. Set on Quantifiable Goals

 Also known as business performance metrics, quantifiable goals will help you keep things tidy across all phases, including implementation and post-launch support.
-This step is also responsible for setting up a data format that you’ll use later to achieve the posed objectives, so take your time with it.
+This step is also responsible for setting up a data format you’ll use later to achieve the objectives, so take your time with it.

 7. Test Drive Before Buy